 </div>

 It can be challenging to wrap your head around a long block of HTML code.
-To make it easier to read, you can use an HTML formatter to clean it up automatically.
-Good readability helps you better understand the structure of any code block.
-While it may or may not help improve the HTML formatting, it’s always worth a try.
+To make it easier to read, you can use an HTML formatter to clean up the HTML automatically.
+Good readability can help you better understand the structure of any block of code.
+While improved HTML formatting may or may not help, it’s always worth a try.

 The HTML you’ll encounter will sometimes be confusing.
 Luckily, the HTML of this job board has descriptive class names on the elements that you’re interested in:

-• class="title is-5" contains the title of the job posting.
+contains the title of the job posting.class="subtitle is-6 company"

-• class="subtitle is-6 company" contains the name of the company that offers the position.
+contains the name of the company that offers the position.class="location"

-However, there are more challenging situations that you might encounter when you’re scraping websites.
-Before you learn how to pick the relevant information from the HTML that you just scraped, you’ll take a quick look at two of these more challenging situations.
+While this was a breeze, you may encounter more challenging situations when working on your own web scraping projects.
+Before you learn how to select the relevant information from the HTML that you just scraped, you’ll take a quick look at two more challenging situations.

-However, the requests library comes with the built-in capacity to handle authentication.
+The Requests library comes with the built-in capacity to handle authentication.
 With these techniques, you can log in to websites when making the HTTP request from your Python script and then scrape information that’s hidden behind a login.
-You won’t need to log in to access the job board information, which is why this tutorial won’t cover authentication.
+You won’t need to log in to access the job board information, so this tutorial won’t cover authentication.

 Dynamic Websites

-On the other hand, with a dynamic website, the server might not send back any HTML at all.
-Instead, you could receive JavaScript code as a response.
-This code will look completely different from what you saw when you inspected the page with your browser’s developer tools.
+Many modern websites don’t send back static HTML content like this practice site does.
+If you’re dealing with a dynamic website, then you could receive JavaScript code as a response.
+This code will look completely different from what you see when you inspect the same page with your browser’s developer tools.

-When you use requests, you only receive what the server sends back.
-In the case of a dynamic website, you’ll end up with some JavaScript code instead of HTML.
-The only way to go from the JavaScript code you received to the content that you’re interested in is to execute the code, just like your browser does.
-The requests library can’t do that for you, but there are other solutions that can.
+When you use Requests, you receive only what the server sends back.
+In the case of a dynamic website, you’ll end up with JavaScript code without the relevant data.
+The only way to go from that code to the content that you’re interested in is to execute the code, just like your browser does.
+The Requests library can’t do that for you, but there are other solutions that can:

-For example, requests-html is a project created by the author of the requests library that allows you to render JavaScript using syntax that’s similar to the syntax in requests.
+Requests-HTML is a project created by the author of the Requests library that allows you to render JavaScript using syntax that’s similar to the syntax in Requests.
 It also includes capabilities for parsing the data by using Beautiful Soup under the hood.

 You won’t go deeper into scraping dynamically-generated content in this tutorial.
-For now, it’s enough to remember to look into one of the options mentioned above if you need to scrape a dynamic website.
+If you need to scrape a dynamic website, then you can look into one of the options mentioned above.

 Step 3: Parse HTML Code With Beautiful Soup

-You’ve successfully scraped some HTML from the Internet, but when you look at it, it just seems like a huge mess.
-There are tons of HTML elements here and there, thousands of attributes scattered around—and wasn’t there some JavaScript mixed in as well?
-It’s time to parse this lengthy code response with the help of Python to make it more accessible and pick out the data you want.
+You’ve successfully scraped some HTML from the internet, but when you look at it, it looks like a mess.
+There are tons of HTML elements here and there, thousands of attributes scattered around—and maybe there’s some JavaScript mixed in as well?
+It’s time to parse this lengthy code response with the help of Python to make it more accessible so you can pick out the data that you want.

 import requests